 Particle Characterisation

 The NPs selected for the CeO2 study was provided by NM-211 Antaria (~10 nm) and the bulk scale counterpart (NM-213) (<5 µm) were obtained from the Joint Research Council, Ispra.
-Particle types were characterised in ultrapure deionized water (DI, 18.2 MΩ-cm) and artificial seawater (ASW; pH 8.4, 25 PSU) at the Facility for Environmental Nanoscience Analysis and Characterisation (FENAC) at the University of Birmingham and at the National Physics Laboratory (London).
+Particle types were uncoated and characterised in ultrapure deionized water (DI, 18.2 MΩ-cm) and artificial seawater (ASW; pH 8.4, 25 PSU) at the Facility for Environmental Nanoscience Analysis and Characterisation (FENAC) at the University of Birmingham and at the National Physics Laboratory (London).

 Polydispersity, hydrodynamic diameter and zeta-potential of the particles were determined on a Zetasizer Nano ZS ZEN3600 (Malvern Instruments Ltd. Malvern, UK) operating with a He-Ne laser at a wavelength of 633 nm using back scattered light.
 Samples were held at 12ºC for 2 mins prior to analysis to allow for particle stabilisation.
 Ten replicate measurements were made on each sample and data are reported as means and error limits as 95% confidence interval calculated from the standard deviations of the replicates.
 For some samples, one or more replicate measurements were discarded where data quality were poor (signal too close to the background or the polydispersity was too high).